EleutherAI/cookbook/README.md

 # The Cookbook
-Deep learning for dummies.
-All the practical details that go into working with real models.
+Deep learning for dummies, by Quentin Anthony et al.

+All the practical details that go into working with real models!

 ## Table of Contents